greduan/domain-container/SPEC.md

 It then returns the result of calling `.query(this._knex)` on that model.

-Before doing so it adds the `._container` and `._modelExtras` properties to the model.

 Throws error if it can't find the `modelName` in `this._models`.

 #### `#create(modelName, body)`

 Creates a model (`this._models[modelName]`) with the given body, body should be an object otherwise the model will have problems.

-Returns a Promise with the resulting created model.
+Calls `.save()` on the new model instance and returns a Promise with the resulting created model.

-Before doing so it adds the `._container` and `._modelExtras` properties to the model.
+As a work around for a problem that Checkit has (see [#73](https://github.com/tgriesser/checkit/issues/73)) we explicitly set the new model's `._modelExtras` and `._container` to be what they should be, so they don't get lost while getting cloned by Checkit.

 Throws error if it can't find the `modelName` in `this._models`.